Brandon Joseph-Buadi

-Brandon Yaw Joseph-Buadi (born 2 October 1997) is an English professional footballer who plays for American side Manhattan Jaspers as a forward.
+Brandon Yaw Joseph-Buadi (born 2 October 1997) is an English former footballer who played as a forward.

 Club career

 Born in Brighton, Joseph-Buadi joined Portsmouth's youth categories in 2004.
 He signed a two-year scholarship contract on 4 July 2014.

 Joseph-Buadi made his professional debut on 1 September 2015, starting in a 0–2 Football League Trophy away defeat against Exeter City.
 He was released by Pompey the following May, after his scholarship ended.

 On 10 August 2016, Joseph-Buadi joined Worthing, but left the club shortly after.
 In 2017 he moved to the United States, joining Manhattan College's Manhattan Jaspers.